stephenmirving/smthr/README.md

 Because this project is currently in development, there is not a comprehensive wiki, and the testing/example page has not yet been completed either.
-However, there are very detailed comments in the individual files that should give you an idea of how to use the library.
+However, there are detailed comments in the individual files that should give you an idea of how to use the library.

 ## Authors